azhirnov/FrameGraph/README.md

 Required C++17 standard support.

 CMake version 3.11 and greater will download all dependencies during configuration time.<br/>
-If it didn't, manualy download dependencies into 'external' directory or specify FG_EXTERNAL_PATH in cmake.
+If it didn't, manualy download dependencies into 'external' directory or in cmake specify FG_EXTERNAL_xxx pathes for each dependency.

 Dependencies:<br/>
 [Vulkan-headers](https://github.com/KhronosGroup/Vulkan-Headers) or [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) - required.<br/>